mfitz/knacktorle/README.md

 ## Prerequisites
 - Python 3.8.1 or greater (_probably_ works with other Python 3 versions, but `3.8.1` is the only one I've used with it)
 - A local web browser (I use Chrome) that can be driven by [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)
-- At least 600 MBs of disk space for the IMDb data files
+- About 600MB of disk space to be used when downloading and pre-processing the IMDb dataset (once pre-processing is complete the data uses far less space, more like 135MB)

 ## Installing